matrix-org/matrix-spec/content/client-server-api/_index.md

 The following error codes are specific to certain endpoints.

 <!-- TODO: move them to the endpoints that return them -->

-`M_UNRECOGNIZED`
-The server did not understand the request.

 `M_UNAUTHORIZED`
 The request was not correctly authorized.
 Usually due to login failures.